luckyadi89/braindump/README.md

-# braindump
+# BrainDump

-BrainDump — AI voice-to-text app (Next.js, TypeScript, Supabase, OpenAI)
+AI voice-to-text app scaffolded by an assistant.

+See project files for usage.